Nancy-Chauhan/nancy.github.io/_posts/2019-05-09-My-Journey-with-Aavesh.md

     </a>
 </div>

 With fewer resources and time , ‘Aavesh’ as a team came up with remarkable output.
-Aavesh organized various technical events & hardware exhibition under technical fest of IIIT UNA - Meraki 2019.
-I feel quite proud of myself for starting the society from scratch and holding the responsiblity of forming a team and leading it .
+Aavesh organized various technical events , workshops & hardware exhibition under technical fest of IIIT UNA - Meraki 2019.
+I feel quite proud of myself for starting the society from scratch and holding the responsiblity of forming a team and leading it.
 To bring something into existence requires great amount of effort and teamwork.
 With the support of Director IIIT UNA , Prof. S. Selvakumar and wonderful Mentor Mr. Sumit Kumar , and most importantly all team members , Aavesh became a huge success.

-I believe Aavesh holds a great future and will achieve great heights.
-Aavesh will be holding Annual Hardware Hackathon.To work late night on projects, to ensure to get everything done on time with harmony made me realized that i just learned to lead a team .
+I believe Aavesh holds a great future and will achieve great heights.To work late night on projects and to ensure to get everything done on time with harmony made me realized that i just learned to lead a team .
 It was one of the best experience of my college life !

 Facebook Page : https://www.facebook.com/TeamAAVESH/